parrt/msds501/labs/sound.md

 # Playing sounds
- The goal of this lab is to amaze yourself by doing some audio file processing with Python.
-You won't get all the details, but you can cut-and-paste to start conversing in Python.
+ The goal of this lab is to amaze yourself that you can do some audio file processing with Python.
+You won't get all the details, but you can cut-and-paste for this lab to start conversing in Python.
 As a secondary goal, you'll get used to installing Python packages and commandline tools.

 First, download the following two audio files so we have some raw materials to work with.